Kayaking, Canoeing, Swimming, Water toys, Surf bikes

 A recent addition to our activity portfolio is our incredible lifesize human foosball arena.
 Don’t leave Kawkawa without giving this a go!
 Up to 20 players can participate at a time taking this popular table top game to a whole new level where instead of plastic foosball players they now become the players.

 You may wish to master our frisbee golf course individually or challenge each other as part of a group activity.
+Course map and score card available from the administration building.

 Challenge yourself to make it around our bouldering room without touching the ground.
 The competitive animal in you will make you keep coming back until you complete the challenging course.